dougeby/IntuneDocs/intune/quickstart-try-intune.md

 ms.suite: ems
 #ms.tgt_pltfrm:
 ms.custom: intune-azure
-#Customer.intent: As an administrator, I want to create a free subscription to try Intune in a test environment.
+#Customer intent: As an administrator, I want to create a free subscription to try Intune in a test environment.

 ---

 # Quickstart: Try Microsoft Intune for free

 Microsoft Intune helps you protect your workforce's corporate data by managing devices and apps.
 In this quickstart, you will create a free subscription to try Intune in a test environment.

 Intune provides mobile device management (MDM) and mobile app management (MAM) from a secure cloud-based service that is administered using the Microsoft Azure portal.
-Using Intune, you ensure your workforce's corporate resources (data, devices, or apps) are correctly configured, accessed, and updated, all while remaining compliant with your company's policies and requirements.
+Using Intune, you ensure your workforce's corporate resources (data, devices, and apps) are correctly configured, accessed, and updated, meeting your company's compliance policies and requirements.

 ## Prerequisites
 Before setting up Microsoft Intune, review the following requirements: